Blue (Red Dwarf)

 "Blue" is the fifth episode of science fiction sitcom Red Dwarf Series VII and the 41st in the series run.
-It was first broadcast on the British television channel BBC2 on 14 February 1997, was written by Kim Fuller and Doug Naylor, and was directed by Ed Bye.
+It was first broadcast on the British television channel BBC2 on 14 February 1997, and was written by Kim Fuller and Doug Naylor, and directed by Ed Bye.
 Until Red Dwarf: Back to Earth, it was the last episode to feature the hologram Rimmer.

 Plot

-Kristine Kochanski is trying to get back to her own dimension, as she is having a hard time adjusting to life on a "Boys ship", and finds a possible link-way back but only has hours to get there.
-Meanwhile, Kryten is still jealous of the relationship that she could potentially have with Lister, but he is angrier at the effect that her presence is having on his running of the ship: from the massive workload of extra laundry, which he cannot fathom, to a continuing issue with salad cream.
+Kristine Kochanski (Chloë Annett) is trying to get back to her own dimension, as she is having a hard time adjusting to life on a "Boys ship", and finds a possible link-way back but only has hours to get there.
+Meanwhile, Kryten (Robert Llewellyn) is still jealous of the relationship that she could potentially have with Lister (Craig Charles), but he is angrier at the effect that her presence is having on his running of the ship: from the massive workload of extra laundry, which he cannot fathom, to a continuing issue with salad cream.
 Whilst venting at him over the issue, Lister questions his unfamiliarity with women's laundry given his experience with the female crew on the Nova 5, but Kryten explains that when he was emptying his cache files to create memory, he discarded his lingerie database, as the only reason he could think for keeping it at the time was in case Lister "wanted to attend a fancy dress party as Hermann Göring".

 In an effort to get her to the link faster, Lister recklessly navigates a course through the tail of a Comet.
 But when thruster systems begin to fail, Starbug is damaged, meaning the linkway is out of reach.
-Cat identifies the reason the thrusters did not work is because Starbug is too heavy, so he and Lister decide to clear out a lot of Rimmer's junk that was left behind.
-But progress is halted when Lister refuses to throw any of it, saying that he is beginning to miss Rimmer and reflects on some of the fun times that he and Rimmer spent together since Lister was released from stasis, namely pranks made at Rimmer's expense.
+Cat (Danny John-Jules) identifies the reason the thrusters did not work is because Starbug is too heavy, so he and Lister decide to clear out a lot of junk that was left behind by Rimmer (Chris Barrie).
+But progress is halted when Lister refuses to throw any of it out, saying that he is beginning to miss Rimmer and reflects on some of the fun times that he and Rimmer spent together since Lister was released from stasis, namely pranks made at Rimmer's expense.
 When he has a dream that Rimmer returns and he and Rimmer kiss, Kryten tries some psychology to get to the bottom of Lister's problem.
 However, Kochanski has a little talk with Lister and (relatively effortlessly) makes him realise why he misses Rimmer, much to Kryten's disgust.